Pringle Nature Center offers events

 - A "Holiday Gnome Hunt" continues through Dec.
 31. People who find all of the gnomes hiding on the trails by the end of December will have a chance to win a 2022 PNC family membership.
 Participants can post a photo from their gnome hunt on Instagram or Facebook and tag Pringle, or email the photo by Dec.
 31 to be entered into the drawing.
 This free, self-guided program is suitable for all ages.

-- Nature Story Time, 9:30 a.m.
-Thursday, Dec.
-16. A free seasonal story and related craft for young children accompanied by an adult.

-- A Winter Solstice Night Hike will be held Saturday, Dec.
-18. Participants will check in during one of four time slots before embarking on a self-guided, interactive night hike through the trails of Bristol Woods and finishing with hopes for the new year at the yule log.
+- A Winter Solstice Night Hike will be held tonight.
+Participants will check in during one of four time slots before embarking on a self-guided, interactive night hike through the trails of Bristol Woods and finishing with hopes for the new year at the yule log.
 The cost is $6.
 Advance registration is required.

 People are also reading…